olcf-tutorials/simple_HIP_examples/vector_addition/README.md

 > NOTE: The original source file `vector_addition.cu` was not altered by using the `hipify` tool.
 In fact, if you do not redirect the output into a new file (as we've done here with `> vector_addition.cpp`), the reulting output would simply be printed to stdout.

 Before looking at the new file that was created, notice that there were several warnings printed.
-These warnings are there to notify you that some text blocks that are commonly-used in CUDA codes, but are not part of the actual CUDA API, CUDA built-ins, or CUDA variable types, were found (in this case, `cudaError` from out `cudaErrorCheck` macro).
+These warnings are there to notify you that some text blocks that are commonly-used in CUDA codes, but are not part of the actual CUDA API, CUDA built-ins, or CUDA variable types, were found (in this case, "`cudaError`" from out `cudaErrorCheck` macro).

 Ok, now let's look at the new file, `vector_addition.cpp`: